Verdoner/moodle-semester-project/README.md

       ```bash
       /home/USERNAME
       ```
-      ...but if you are not in your home directory, then you can navigate to it using the command below:
+   - If you are in another directory, you can return to your home directory with the following command:
       ```bash
       cd ~
       ```